adwiii/CSCI_420_Robotics_Fall_2025/project/project.md

     * For opening the door, you may use one of the seeds above where the drone starts adjacent to the door.
 Show that your drone can open that door.
 For the final submission your drone must be able to automatically detect and open doors; however, for this demonstration, the location of the door can be hard-coded.
     * For generating the map, show that your solution can build an initial occupancy grid showing the status of the location around the starting position; the drone does not have to move.
 For example, in the GIF shown in example 2, the drone starts up and identifies the area around the start before it begins moving.
     * While we will aim for live demos, you should come prepared with a video recording as well.
-* 12 points for the code and video submission through Collab
+* 12 points for the code and video submission through Blackboard
   * Submit a video of the drone completing 3 different scenarios of size 23x23 that are not shown above.
   * The code submission will be graded against a suite of scenarios that the teaching staff choose, each of which must pass.
 * 1 Extra Credit point for the fastest solution time in the class on a hidden map chosen by the teaching staff